bahrus/xtal-fetch/README.md

 One can enable caching  of the same href value using the cache-results attribute.
 In the future, this will also consider the req-init property as well in determining whether a fresh request should be made.

+Like the Polymer iron-ajax inspiration, the *debounce-duration* attribute specifies how much to wait for the request to "settle down" before proceeding.
 ## Install the Polymer-CLI

 First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
 Then run `polymer serve` to serve your element locally.